 Excretion: In adult cancer patients, the mean ondansetron elimination half-life was 4.0 hours, and there was no difference in the multidose pharmacokinetics over a 4-day period.
 In a dose-proportionality trial, systemic exposure to 32 mg of ondansetron was not proportional to dose as measured by comparing dose-normalized AUC values with an 8-mg dose.
-This is consistent with a small decrease in systemic clearance with increasing plasma concentrations.
+This is consistent with a small decrease in systemic clearance with increasing plasma concentrations

-Specific Populations eriatric Patients: A reduction in clearance and increase in elimination half-life are seen in patients older than 75 years of age [see Use in Specific Populations (8.5)].
+Specific Populations Geriatric Patients: A reduction in clearance and increase in elimination half-life are seen in patients older than 75 years of age [see Use in Specific Populations (8.5)].

 Pediatric Patients: Pharmacokinetic samples were collected from 74 cancer patients aged 6 to 48 months, who received a dose of 0.15 mg/kg of intravenous ondansetron every 4 hours for 3 doses during a safety and efficacy trial.
-These data were combined with sequential pharmacokinetics data from 41 surgery patients aged 1 month to 24 months, who received a single analysis was performed on the combined data set.
-The results of this analysis are included in Table 5 and are compared with the pharmacokinetic results in cancer patients aged 4 to 18 years.
+These data were combined with sequential pharmacokinetics data from 41 surgery patients aged 1 month to 24 months, who received a single dose of 0.1 mg/kg of intravenous ondansetron prior to surgery with general anesthesia, and a population pharmacokinetic analysis was performed on the combined data set.
+The results of this analysis are included in Table 5 and are compared with the pharmacokinetic results in cancer patients and 36% surgery patients.

 Table 5.
-Pharmacokinetics in Pediatric Cancer Patients Aged 1 Month to 18 Years CL Vd... t,
+Pharmacokinetics in Pediatric Cancer Patients Aged 1 Month to 18 Years